JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-jetpack-libraries.md

 As shown on the [Android Developers website](https://developer.android.com/kotlin/multiplatform), many Jetpack libraries (like `androidx.annotation`) are published by the Android team fully multiplatform and can be used in KMP projects as is.
-Others, namely, Compose itself, Navigation, Lifecycle, and ViewModel — need additional support to work in common code.
+Others, namely, Compose itself, Navigation, Lifecycle, and ViewModel, need additional support to work in common code.

 The Compose Multiplatform team at JetBrains produces artifacts for such libraries for platforms besides Android, and then publishes them all together with original Android artifacts under a single group ID.
-So when you add this single multiplatform dependency to your common source set, the Android distribution of your app uses the Android artifact while distributions for other targets use the additional platform-specific artifacts.
+This way, when you add such a multiplatform dependency to your common source set, the Android distribution of your app uses the Android artifact while distributions for other targets use artifacts built for other platforms.

 Here's the outline of the process: